emqx/emqx-docs/en_US/durability/durability_introduction.md

 According to the MQTT standard, client sessions facilitate the management of client connections and states within the MQTT broker. **Expiry Interval** is a property of a session that controls how long the broker keeps the session state after the client connection terminates.
 This property plays a crucial role in the context of this document.

 Sessions configured with an expiry interval of 0 exist only during the client's connection to EMQX.
 When the client disconnects, all session information, including subscriptions and undelivered messages, is immediately discarded.
-For sessions with a non-zero expiry interval, the broker keeps them even after the client's connection terminates.
-They can be resumed if the client reconnects to the broker within the session expiry interval.
+For sessions with a non-zero expiry interval, EMQX keeps them even after the client's connection terminates.
+They can be resumed if the client reconnects to EMQX within the session expiry interval.
 Messages sent to the topics while the client was offline are delivered.

 - Clients using the MQTT 5 protocol can explicitly specify session expiry interval using the [Session Expiry Interval](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901048) property of `CONNECT` or `DISCONNECT` packets.